Samjin Company English Class

-Samjin Company English Class is a 2020 South Korean comedy-drama film written and directed by Lee Jong-pil, starring Go Ah-sung, Esom and Park Hye-su.
+Samjin Company English Class is a 2020 South Korean comedy-drama film directed by Lee Jong-pil, starring Go Ah-sung, Esom and Park Hye-su.
 It was released on October 21, 2020.

 Plot

-In 1995, three female employees at Samjin Company, who are given the opportunity to be promoted if they score at least 600 points at the TOEIC test, enroll in English classes.
-Lee Ja-young from the production management department, Jung Yu-na from the marketing department and Shim Bo-ram from the accounting department had joined the company straight out of high school and are still low-level employees despite being with the company for eight years and possessing necessary practical "street smarts".
-One day, Ja-young notices polluted waste water leaking from a factory where she had been sent to.
-Being a lover of mystery novels, she decides to investigate and Yu-na and Bo-ram join her quest to find out what illegal activities their company might be involved in.
-The challenge remains for them to find and expose the truth without losing their jobs.
+In 1995, three female employees at Samjin Company are offered the opportunity for promotion if they achieve a score of at least 600 on the TOEIC test and therefore enroll in English classes.
+Lee Ja-young from the production management department, Jung Yu-na from the marketing department, and Shim Bo-ram from the accounting department joined the company straight out of high school and remain in low-level positions despite eight years of service and possessing considerable practical experience.
+One day, Ja-young notices polluted wastewater leaking from a factory to which she has been assigned.
+A fan of mystery novels, she decides to investigate, and Yu-na and Bo-ram join her in uncovering what illegal activities their company may be involved in.
+The challenge for them is to discover and expose the truth without losing their jobs.